lodfelt/taggart.js/README.md

 Installing?

-Download taggart.js and put in your js-folder after jQuery.
+Download taggart.js and put in your js-folder and include it after jQuery.

 Done!